Holy Cross Crusaders men's ice hockey

 The Holy Cross Crusaders men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents the College of the Holy Cross.
-The Crusaders are a member of the Atlantic Hockey Association (AHA).
+The Crusaders are members of Atlantic Hockey America (AHA), formed shortly after the 2023–24 season by the merger of their former home of the Atlantic Hockey Association with the women-only College Hockey America.
 They play at the Hart Center in Worcester, Massachusetts.